endii17/Python_Cohort_Analysis/README.md

 ### 3. Method: Cohort analysis
 #### Cohort analysis definition
-- Cohort analysis is a type of behavioral analytics in which you take a group of users, and analyze their usage patterns based on their shared traits to better track and understand their actions.
+- Cohort analysis is a type of behavioral analytics in which you take a group of users, and analyze their usage patterns based on their shared traits to better track and understand their actions
 - A cohort is simply a group of people with shared characteristics
 #### Three major types of Cohort
 - Time cohorts: customers who signed up for a product or service during a particular time frame.